llerones/AspNetRest-Test/README.md

 ##Time

 I spent around 1.5 hours on this.
-I did during my breaks

 ##Improvements